-When it comes to cervical cancer, there are multiple factors that increase the risk of incidence.
-According to the American Cancer Society, doctors believe that a woman must be infected with HPV in order to develop cervical cancer.
-Other risk factors include smoking, STDs, family history, and economic status.
-Although cervical cancer is very treatable in the early stages, access to healthcare and paying attention to possible symptoms is vital to the treatment process.
+There are multiple risk-increasing factors for cervical cancer.
+The National Institutes of Health notes that nearly all cases of cervical cancer stem from being infected with human papillomavirus (HPV).
+Other risk factors include smoking, STDs, family history, and low economic status.
+Although cervical cancer is very treatable in the early stages, access to healthcare and paying attention to possible symptoms are vital to the treatment process.

-No matter how healthy they may seem, every woman should have routine check-ups to test for diseases like cervical cancer.
-The most effective tests provide a simple and easy way to detect in early stages which increases survival rates exponentially.
+No matter how healthy they may seem, it’s important for every woman to have routine check-ups to test for diseases like cervical cancer.
+The most effective tests offer a way to detect troubling developments in early stages, which greatly increases survival rates.
 Whether it be our daughters, mothers, sisters, or friends, we all have important women in our lives who can benefit from increased awareness and knowledge.
 Don’t let a loved one succumb to a disease like cervical cancer when routine check-ups can be such powerful preventative tools!